Updated. Originally posted 25th June 2016

 The ATGU is a general purpose installation intended for on-land and undersea applications, and is likely to be passed off as having civilian applications even when carried by a Navy submarine.
 It will connect to one or more sensor arrays by a relatively short (and therefore light) cable.
 Any large sensor systems are likely to be carried on the Belgorod’s back in the same manner as the ATGU.

 Deep diving midget submarine

 The ATGU and other payloads will be placed on the sea floor by a nuclear powered deep submergence midget submarine, termed an ACS (deep nuclear station).
-Russia has used large ‘mother submarines’ to carry its special mission midget subs into position since the 1980s.
-The Russian approach is to dock the midget submarine with the underside of the mother submarine, making it invisible to the observers when on the surface.
+Russia has used larger host submarines to carry its special mission midget subs into position since the 1980s.
+The Russian approach is to dock the midget submarine with the underside of the host submarine, making it invisible to the observers when on the surface.
 This positioning has actually been used since the 1960s when deep diving capsules where towed underneath specially modified submarines.
 This arrangement was continued with the emergence of the Project 1851 X-RAY Class nuclear powered midget submarine in the 1980s.
 The X-RAY was a close equivalent to the US Navy’s NR-1 submersible and is 44m (145ft) long and equipped with grabbers and manipulators.

 Original artwork.
 CLICK for HIGH-RESOLUTION image.

-There are currently four ACS midget submarines operational with the Russian Navy which are designed to be carried by mother submerines:
+There are currently three ACS midget submarines operational with the Russian Navy which are designed to be carried by host submerines: